raycast/extensions/extensions/ai-git-assistant/README.md

-<<<<<<< HEAD
 # AI Git Assistant

 The primary function of this extension is to generate Git commit messages using Raycast's AI and to feed from the diff and status outputs of your repository.

 ## Features